zubbybright/react-native-expo-snake-game/README.md

 # react-native-expo-snake-game
-  Built with react native and TypeScript
+  Built with react native, expo and TypeScript

 # How to Setup
 Clone the repo